Lower Dauphin School District

-Lower Dauphin School District is a midsized, suburban public school district located in central Pennsylvania.
-The district encompasses approximately 89 sqmi and consists of Hummelstown, Pennsylvania, East Hanover Township, Pennsylvania, Londonderry Township, Dauphin County, Pennsylvania, South Hanover Township, Pennsylvania, and Conewago Township, Dauphin County, Pennsylvania.
+Lower Dauphin School District is a midsized, suburban public school district located in Dauphin County, Pennsylvania.
+The district encompasses approximately 89 sqmi and serves the Borough of Hummelstown, as well as the Townships of East Hanover, Londonderry, South Hanover, and Conewago.
 According to 2000 federal census data, the district served a resident population of 22,546.
 By 2010, the district's population increased to 24,747 people.
 The educational attainment levels for the district's population (25 years old and over) were 91.2% high school graduates and 28.2% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.

 According to the Pennsylvania Budget and Policy Center, 20% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents' per capita income was $23,890 a year, while the median family income was $58,643.
 In Dauphin County, the median household income was $52,371.
 By 2013, the median household income in the United States rose to $52,100.

 Lower Dauphin High School students may choose to attend Dauphin County Technical School for training in the construction and mechanical trades.
 The district is served by Capital Area Intermediate Unit 15 which offers a variety of services, including a completely developed K-12 curriculum that is mapped and aligned with the Pennsylvania Academic Standards (available online), shared services, a group purchasing program, and a wide variety of special education and special needs services.